takepayments Review: The Best Payment Solution for UK Businesses?

 • DX8000: touchscreen card reader for in-person and remote payments, with built-in receipt printer, and Wifi and 4G connectivity.

-The A920Pro and DX8000 are traditional card machines that can only be used to processing transactions, with the difference being that the DX8000 can accept remote payments, and pre-authorised payments.
+The A920Pro and DX8000 are traditional card machines that can only be used to process transactions, with the difference being that the DX8000 can accept remote payments, and pre-authorised payments.

-The takepaymentsplus is takepayments star card machine, and besides being able to process card payments, it possesses the qualities of a basic EPOS system, which include:
+We tested the takepaymentsplus, takepayments’ proprietary card machine.
+We were impressed by its sleek design and light weight, despite its size, and loved the fact that, besides being able to process card payments, it possesses the qualities of a basic EPOS system.
+The takepaymentsplus’ features include:

 • Logging cash payments: simply enter a transaction as normal, and indicate that the customer is paying cash.

-• Storing products information: you can log products in the device, with preset prices for easy checkout.
+• Storing product information: you can log products in the device, with preset prices for easy checkout.
 Plus, you can sort them into categories, and see when stock levels are low.

 • Accessing reports: you can access sales reports on the device, and see a breakdown on sales, filtered by date.

-Straight away, I like how light the takepaymentsplus felt in our hand.
-It’s quite a chunky card machine, given its large touchscreen and built-in receipt printer, but it wasn’t heavy, or too wide to hold, like some competitor card machines I tested.
+My first impression of the takepaymentsplus was that it was easy to hold.
+The takepaymentsplus has a large touchscreen and built-in receipt printer, but it wasn’t heavy, or too wide to hold, like some competitor card machines I tested.

 The interface was bright and clear, and opened directly onto the pinpad, allowing for quick transaction processing.
 Through the transaction process, every step was clearly signposted, and overall the device was very easy to use.